seniorjoinu/ic-stable-memory/docs/quick-start.md

 }
 ```

-You can read more about fixed-size and dynamic-size types in `ic-stable-memory` [in this article](./encoding.md).
+More on this in section #4 of this document.

 #### 2. Handling `OutOfMemory` errors
 In `ic-stable-memory` you have an ability to react to `OutOfMemory` errors (raised when there is no more stable memory